Major Requirements

 Admission to the pre-major does not guarantee admission to the full major.

-Transfer Orientation YouTube video -- Please view this video for helpful information on the path forward for Transfer Students.
+Transfer Orientation YouTube video -- Please view this video for helpful information on the path forward for students joining our major.

 • In order to declare the full Political Science major, students must complete the following lower division Political Science courses with a cumulative 2.6 GPA average in those courses – which is non-negotiable.
 Courses must be taken for a letter grade and cannot be satisfied by work-in-progress.